wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-audit/includes/create.md

 Connecting to Office 365 Security & Compliance PowerShell is required to configure audit log retention policies using PowerShell.
 The instructions below assume the following tasks have already been completed.

-- You have already been granted the permissions required to connect to the Security & Compliance Center PowerShell.
+- You have already been granted the permissions required to connect to the Microsoft 365 Defender portal PowerShell.
 - Windows PowerShell has been configured to run scripts.
 - Windows Remote Management (WinRM) has been enabled.
 - WinRM has been configured to allow Basic authentication.